+Figure 3: Crane handling of reels.

+CONDUCTOR OXIDATION

-Figure 2: Crane handling of reels.
-Reels should be stored away from physical and environmental hazards, such as chemicals.
-Conductor reels must be stored standing on their flanges in a flat, well drained area.
-The conductor must not be allowed to touch the ground.
-CONDUCTOR OXIDATION Exposure of conductor to air will cause oxidation to form on the conductor.
+Exposure of conductor to air can cause oxidation to form on the conductor.

 Oxidation results from a chemical reaction between oxygen and aluminum, yielding an oxide layer on the conductor.
 While it is normal for oxidation to form, necessary steps should be taken to clean the conductor of oxidation at hardware application areas.
 The conductor must be brushed in these areas prior to installing hardware to ensure adequate metal-to-metal contact.

+Figure 4: Oxidation on a conductor.

+CONDUCTOR STAINING

-Figure 3: Oxidation on a conductor.
-CONDUCTOR STAINING When conductor reels are stored outdoors, moisture can accumulate on the conductor on the underside of the reel.
+When conductor reels are stored outdoors, moisture can accumulate on the conductor on the underside of the reel.
 If the moisture contains chemicals from the surrounding atmosphere, a black stain can appear on the conductor.
-This has been found to be more prevalent in nonspecular conductor because the drawing oils have been removed.
-Figure 4 shows the appearance of a water stain.
+This has been found to be more prevalent in non-specular conductor because the drawing oils have been removed.
+Figure 5 shows the appearance of a water stain.

+Figure 5: Water stain on conductor.

 Water stains are a cosmetic issue; they have no adverse effect on the performance or service life of the conductor.
 In most environments, the conductor will darken in the first few months after the line is energized, and the stain will no longer be noticeable.
 Aluminum Association Technical Bulleting TR3, "Guidelines for Minimizing Water Staining of Aluminum" discusses this issue in detail and contains advice for avoiding water staining.

-Figure 4: Oxidation on a conductor.

 CONDUCTOR HANDLING

 If conductor must contact the ground due to unavoidable circumstances, a smooth, rigid material may be laid in its path to prevent damage.
 Minor abrasions should not be a cause of concern; most can be sanded or buffed out.
 In an EHV application, the abrasion should be evaluated for possible corona concerns.

 SPOOLING AND TRAINING

-The minimum diameter for spooling is 30 times the conductor diameter.
+The minimum diameter for spooling of ACSR is 30 times the conductor diameter.
 The minimum bending radius, or training radius, before permanent deformation occurs is 12 times the conductor diameter.

-INSTALLATION PAYOFF

-The conductor reel should be set up on a reel payoff stationed 40-50 feet (12-15 meters) behind and in line with the bullwheel tensioner.
-This will ensure that the conductor does not scrub the flanges as it is being unwound1.